Georgina Brackenbury: Life

 Georgina allegedly informed Christabel Pankhurst that at a function she had heard senior police state they had been instructed by government not to let suffragettes be treated as 'political' prisoners.
 Her art studio, which she shared with her sister, Marie, in 2 Camden Hill Square was to be the secret locus for WSPU campaigner Marion Wallace-Dunlop to reveal the militants' campaign plans to new recruits in February 1912.

 In 1912, her own mother, Hilda, was arrested for breaking windows.
 Her mother made the point that two of her sons had been killed in India on active service whilst she had little political rights to vote.
 Her mother served eight days on remand and fourteen days in jail despite being 80 years old.
 Her mother was asked to talk at the London Pavilion when she was released in April 1912.

+When Emmeline Pankhurst died on 14 June 1928, Brackenbury was one of her pallbearers, alongside other former suffragettes her sister, Marion Wallace Dunlop, Harriet Kerr, Mildred Mansel, Kitty Marshall, Marie Naylor, Ada Wright and Barbara Wylie.